 CBD-infused food and drinks are sweeping the nation, with practically every major city featuring at least one or two cafes, restaurants or bars to eat or drink products containing CBD (within the legal limit of THC, of course).
 And this is only set to increase as more people become aware of the benefits of CBD as a supplement.

-Of course, over the past year, CBD – or Cannabidiol – has been turning up in all kinds of products, from cosmetic goods to bath bombs and spring water.
+Of course, over the past year, CBD – or Cannabidiol – has been turning up in all kinds of products, from CBD oil to cosmetic CBD creams, bath bombs and even CBD water.
 But while most of these products are purchased online, sometimes you might just want to sit in a quiet place surrounded by like minded people while you take your daily amount of CBD.

 Thankfully, we’re on the cusp of a food and drink revolution in the UK, with new CBD venues popping up all the time.
 Here are the top ten places to try CBD-infused food and drink in the UK.

 The Canna Kitchen is the first and arguably most high-profile CBD restaurant in the UK.
 It’s a vegan and vegetarian restaurant based in Brighton, that opened its doors in late 2018.
 The owner is the wonderfully-named Sam Evolution, who has been involved in the hemp industry for over a decade.

 Like all good ideas, it came from an evening with friends, experimenting with food and testing out which items can work with the flavour of CBD.
 It was an instant hit, with acres of press coverage all over the world.

 It’s not hard the see why, the menu is a carefully-curated spread of delicious food, using specially-made ingredients such as CBD-infused tahini paste, CBD dressing oil for salads, and our personal favourite, the canna Snickers bar.
 As you’d expect, this is inspired by the famous chocolate bar, featuring a mouthwatering hemp brownie biscuit base.